Page Contents

 The Maharashtra Rent Control Act 1999 combines the law related to renting, repair work of premises, encouraging new house construction, and related aspects of it.

-Standard Rent As Per The Maharashtra Rent Control Act 1999
+Standard Rent As Per Maharashtra Rent Control Act 1999

-As per the applicability of the Act, charging higher rent compared to the standard rent is illegal.
+As per the applicability of the Act, charging rent above the standard rent and permitted increases is unlawful under the Act.

 Rent Increasing Rules As Per Maharashtra Rent Control Act 1999